mesosphere/universe/README.md

 ## Repository Consumption

 In order for Universe to be consumed by DC/OS the build process needs to be run to create the Universe Server.
+This section describes how to test a package before releasing it to public Universe.
+See [Local Universe](https://docs.mesosphere.com/latest/administering-clusters/deploying-a-local-dcos-universe/) for running universe server on air-gapped clusters.

 ### Universe Server